 A constantly running toilet in BR3 hard water almost always points to one of two faults — a failed siphon washer in older siphon-flush toilets, or a scaled fill valve that can no longer hold a seal in dual-flush units.

 Both are straightforward repairs.
-Do not ignore a running toilet — a continuously running cistern wastes thousands of litres per day and increases your water bill significantly.
+Do not ignore a running toilet — Thames Water says a leaky loo wastes around 400 litres per day on average² and can add significantly to your water bill.
 Book a repair promptly.

 In BR4 hard water, slow cistern fill is almost always scale accumulation on the fill valve restricting flow — not a pressure issue.
 Check whether other taps and fittings in the property have normal flow.
 If they do, the fault is the fill valve, not the supply pressure.